pyepics/pyepics/doc/pv.rst

 .. module:: pv
    :synopsis: PV objects for Epics Channel Access

-The :mod:`epics.pv` module provides a higher-level class :class:`PV`, which creates a `PV` object for an EPICS Process Variable.
+The :mod:`pv` module provides a higher-level class :class:`pv.PV`, which creates a `PV` object for an EPICS Process Variable.
 A `PV` object has both methods and attributes for accessing it's properties.